 Roselyn Bell is currently the editor of the JOFA Journal.
-She lives in Edison, NJ, with her husband, Eli Leiter, and is the mother of three children, Daniel, Elisheva, and Alex Baskin.
+She lives in Highland Park, NJ, with her husband, Eli Leiter, and is the mother of three children, Daniel, Elisheva, and Alex Baskin.
 Roselyn was formerly the publications director of American Jewish Committee, and also edited publications for CAJE (Jewish Education News) and Hadassah (Hadassah Magazine).
 She is pursuing an M.A. in Jewish Studies at Rutgers University.

 Blu Greenberg, JOFA’s founding President, has been involved in Jewish feminism for four decades.
 She was Conference Chair of both the first and the second International Conference on Feminism and Orthodoxy.
 She chaired the NY Federation Task Force on Jewish Women and the AJC National Jewish Family Center, and was president of the Jewish Book Council.
 Dialogue is another long standing passion of hers, and she has participated in various inter- and intra-faith projects.
 Blu serves on the editorial board of Hadassah Magazine and the advisory board of Lilith.
 Recently, her papers were archived at the Schlesinger Library, Cambridge, Mass.
 Her books include On Women and Judaism: A View From Tradition, How to Run a Traditional Jewish Household, and Black Bread: Poems After the Holocaust.
 She is married to Rabbi Irving Greenberg and they have five children and 22 grandchildren.

-Judy Heicklen, President, earned a BA in Economics from Princeton University and an MBA from NYU Stern School of Business.
+Judy Heicklen, past President, earned a BA in Economics from Princeton University and an MBA from NYU Stern School of Business.
 She is a Managing Director at Credit Suisse and the mother of two daughters and a son.
 She also serves on the Boards of the Drisha Institute and the Halachic Organ Donor Society.

 Batya S. Levin, a native of Madison, Wisconsin, graduated from Barnard College and practices Elder Law in New York City.
 She worked as an interviewer on JOFA's Beit Din Study and was a writer and editor of the JOFA Guide to Jewish Divorce and the Beit Din System.
 Batya chairs the JOFA Agunah Task Force; works with Agunah l'Agunah-- a mentoring group of former agunot.
 She also serves on the JOFA Bylaws committee.
 She is a former President of the Riverdale Seniors Services, a former National Vice-President of AMIT Women and a Vice President of the Riverdale Jewish Community Relations Council.
 Batya is married and her children and grandchildren live in Israel.
 In a former life, she was a potter.

-Bat Sheva Marcus, LMSW, MPH, Ph.D., is the Founder and Clinical Director of The Center for Female Sexuality with offices in Westchester County and New York City and also currently serves as Chief Operating Officer of MAZE Laboratories.
+Bat Sheva Marcus, President, LMSW, MPH, Ph.D., is the Founder and Clinical Director of The Center for Female Sexuality with offices in Westchester County and New York City and also currently serves as Chief Operating Officer of MAZE Laboratories.
 In the past she has served as Executive Director of the Union for Traditional Judaism and Director of the New York Metropolitan Campaign at UJA- Federation of New York.
 Bat Sheva has a long history of volunteer involvement in feminist issues.
 She is one of the founding members of JOFA and has served on its board since its inception in 1997.
 In the past she served as Chair of the International Women's Tefilla Network.
 She currently serves on the Board of the Hebrew Institute of Riverdale as well as Shachar, the Riverdale partnership minyan.
 She has lectured widely and is a frequent radio and television guest in both a professional volunteer capacity.

 Carol Kaufman Newman has been on the Board of JOFA since its inception in 1997 and served as President from 2003 to 2010.
 Long a standard-bearer in championing women's rights and education initiatives in Orthodox Judaism, she was the founding president of the Drisha Institute of New York.
 She was also a founder of the Women's Tefillah Group of Congregation Kehilath Jeshurun, and was on the board and served as treasurer of the Women's Tefillah Network.
 Carol Kaufman Newman holds an MA in Museum Educaton from Bank Street College of Education.
 For a number of years she ran the education/docent program at The Yeshiva University Museum of New York.

-Zelda Stern is a donor-activist involved in organizations and projects that enhance the status of Jewish women.
+Zelda R. Stern is a donor-activist involved in organizations and projects that enhance the status of Jewish women.
 She speaks nationally and writes about using strategic philanthropy to effect change.
 A risk taker, role model and mentor, she helps women think outside of the box and to use the power their giving affords them.
 Along with her five siblings, she served on the Board of Directors of the Harry Stern Family Foundation.
 A member of the founding board of JOFA, she is a trained psychotherapist who received an MSW from Columbia University and a Post-Masters Certificate in Advanced Clinical Social Work from Hunter College.

 Abigail Tambor has volunteered for JOFA for many years – on the branding of JOFA, Shabbat T'lamdeini, the Journal editorial committee, and as co-chair of the 6TH International Conference Program Committee in 2007.
 She was instrumental in the formation of the Yavneh minyan, a partnership minyan that meets on the Upper East Side of Manhattan.

-Audrey Axelrod Trachtman has served on the JOFA Board since 2002 and was the Conference Chair of the 2004 and most recent (2010) International JOFA Conference.
+Audrey Axelrod Trachtman has served on the JOFA Board since 2002 and was the Conference Chair of the 2004 and 2010 International JOFA Conference.
 At JOFA, she previously held the positions of treasurer, vice president of advocacy and vice president of programming.
 Audrey currently serves as treasurer of AMIT Children and is a member of the Executive Board.
 She is a member of the Westchester Chevra Kaddisha, was a founding member of Kol Echad, New Rochelle's partnership minyan and previously served on the Young Israel of New Rochelle's Board.
 Audrey was the Vice President of Finance and Strategic Planning for Philip Morris and General Foods Latin America and the recipient of the YWCA Women of Achievement Award.
 She is a CPA and has an MBA from the Wharton School.
 She and her husband, Chaim are the parents of Sarah (and Josh), Rebecca (and Josh) and Tali(and Rafi) and grandparents of Leora, Eli and Elinor-all Jewish Orthodox feminists in their own right!